Installing Rubber Flooring Over Radiant Heat

 By Created: December, 2021

-Related Product: Rubber Flooring Rolls 3/8 Inch Regrind Confetti Per SF
+Related Product: Rubber Flooring Roll Geneva 3/8 Inch Regrind Confetti Per SF

 The Benefits of Installing Rubber Flooring Over Radiant HeatWhen you consider the many benefits that rubber flooring offers, it’s easy to see why combining it with radiant heating can make for an ideal setup.
 Rubber is one of the more durable flooring types that you’ll find, and most rubber can withstand significant foot traffic and wear and tear and even impact.

 The strength of rubber tiles and mats also makes them an ideal choice for many settings, including gyms, basements, warehouses, industrial applications, commercial settings, and more.
 Many thicker rubber flooring products can withstand significant weight, including the weight of gym equipment.

 Rubber’s performance can enhance the comfort of many settings.
 Its shock and sound absorption properties help to protect a concrete subfloor while creating a more enjoyable space.

 Best of all, rubber flooring is well-suited for most radiant heating systems.
 Most rubber flooring has an R value of around 2, which will allow the heat of your subfloor to radiate through the rubber flooring.